ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 ### 5.1.3 Add DNAT rules

-For ease-of-viewing, we will not wrap the iptables commands with go code, but directly show the commands themselves.
+For ease-of-viewing, we no longer wrap shell commands with go code, but directly present the commands themselves in the next.

-> NOTE: Before proceed on, make sure you have deleted all the rules you added in
+> NOTE: Before proceed on, make sure you have deleted all the rules that added in
-> previous section.
+> the previous section.

-Confirm that the ClusterIP is not reachable at present:
+<mark>Confirm that the ClusterIP is not reachable at present</mark>:

 ```shell
 $ curl $CLUSTER_IP:$PORT
 ^C
 ```

-Now add our egress NAT rule:
+<mark>Now add our egress NAT rule</mark>:

 ```shell
 $ cat ENV